Gary W. Cole, MD, FAAD

 This is the most common type of skin cancer.
 These are usually pearly, pink, or reddish in color and may bleed easily.
-Pigmented basal cell carcinoma is a type of basal cell that may be confused for a mole or seborrheic keratosis because of its brown or dark color.
+Pigmented basal cell carcinoma is a type of basal cell cancer that may be confused with melanoma, a benign mole or a seborrheic keratosis because of its brown or dark color.
 A simple skin biopsy procedure can help diagnose this growth.

 When should I see a doctor?

-Unusual moles or pigmented spots should have their physician or dermatologist evaluate them.
+Patients with unusual moles or pigmented spots should have a dermatologist evaluation.
 Even verbal descriptions and photographs cannot convey enough information for satisfactory self-diagnosis.
-Routine annual mole checks are an important part of your general health screenings.
-Birthdays are a good time to remember to schedule your annual "birthday suit" mole check.
+Routine annual mole checks are an important part of general health screenings in those at risk for skin cancer.
+Birthdays are a good time to remember to schedule an annual "birthday suit" mole check.
 Since existing moles may change and new growth arise, periodic rechecks are necessary.

 How often should I check my moles?

 The American Academy of Dermatology recommends monthly skin self-exams and a full-body skin examination for adults as part of a routine annual health exam.
-It is important to have any new, changing, bleeding mole or growth examined by your physician or dermatologist as soon as possible.
+It is important to have any new, changing, bleeding mole or growth examined by a dermatologist as soon as possible.
 Skin cancers, including melanomas, are generally curable if diagnosed and treated at an early stage.

 Find out what women really need.